vmware-labs/node-replicated-kernel/README.md

 ### Install dependencies

-Run `bash setup.sh`, this will install required dependencies on Linux to build and run bespin.
+Run `bash setup.sh`, this will install required dependencies on Linux to build and run nrk.

 ### Build and run